 The importance of deconstructing earnings

 When you consider the earnings multiple expansion within the context of sluggish sales growth, condensed profit margins, and high leverage, a more worrisome picture emerges.
-Sales per share for the stocks in the S&P 500 Index universe rose by an annualized 4.3% since 2009, but that is significantly below operating earnings per share, which grew at 12.4%.
+Sales per share for the stocks in the S&P 500 Index universe rose by an annualized 4.3% since 2009, but that's significantly below operating earnings per share, which grew at 12.4%.
 This might suggest that the bulk of earnings improvement we saw in the past six years was powered more by healthier profit margins and share buybacks than top-line growth.
 While it points to greater efficiency, it masks the lack of equivalent growth in revenue.
-If sales do not pick up, it is fair to say that earnings growth will soon slow because it's difficult to foresee stretched margins expanding any further.
+If sales don't pick up, it's fair to say that earnings growth will soon slow because it's difficult to foresee stretched margins expanding any further.

 Sales growth continues to lag operating earnings growth

 In addition, the outlook for revenue growth is appropriately bearish.
 S&P 500 Index companies are expected to post five consecutive quarters of year-over-year revenue declines since the first quarter of 2015, which will mark the first time since 2008 this has occurred.1 Earnings are also expected to decline for the fourth consecutive quarter.

 Dividends and buybacks can temporarily enhance the perception of a company's value because they can give a short-term boost to a company's share price and earnings per share.
 But there are downsides to the short-term gain: S&P 500 Index firms spent almost $1 trillion on share buybacks and dividend payments in the twelve months ended September 15, 2015, which was a record for a one-year period.